Hoyasumii/avengers-endgame/README.md

 THOR: [From another room.]
 Are you here about the cable?

 [He walks into view, and the audience's jaw drops.
-Thor, who is shirtless, has definitely put on more than a couple of pounds since we saw him las
+Thor, who is shirtless, has definitely put on more than a couple of pounds since we saw him last